 Respect for others We can (and should) be critical of each other and the authors we read, but we will do so respectfully.
 We should articulate objections frankly but kindly, and accept disagreement gracefully.
 I also ask that you demonstrate respect for your peers and others by staying on topic and cultivating a positive climate free of prejudice.
-Even inadvertent or well-intentioned prejudice can undermine the learning environment.
-Respect should be demonstrated in the classroom, online, and everywhere.
+Prejudice can undermine the learning environment even if it is unintentional, or outside the classroom.